Thames Valley Rugby Football Union: Heartland Championship placings

 There was no Heartland Championship in the 2020 season due to Covid-19 restrictions.

 Ranfurly Shield

 Thames Valley has never held the Ranfurly Shield.
-They have challenged for the shield unsuccessfully on 14 occasions; their most recent challenge was a 68–0 loss to Counties Manukau.
-The Swamp Foxes' following challenge was in June 2016, when they lost 83–13 to Waikato.
-In 2019 Thames Valley lost 41–21 against Otago in a solid display — at one point leading 13–0 in Wanaka.
+In 2019 Thames Valley lost 41–21 against Otago in a solid display at Wanaka — at one point leading 13–0.

+The following are Thames Valley's Ranfurly Shield matches since 1960.

 All Blacks

 Two Thames Valley players have been selected for the All Blacks: